-Many domain administrators might not be able to update their SPF record regularly.
+Many domain administrators might not be able to update their SPF records regularly.

-The domain using a third-party email provider must update the SPF record even when the service provider changes its servers, which is extra work.
+Using a third-party email provider, the domain must update the SPF record even when the service provider changes its servers, which is extra work.

 If you want to reap the benefits of sending out interactive AMP emails, you will have to get whitelisted with Yahoo Mail, Gmail, and Mail.ru which support AMP emails.
-For a successful whitelisting of your sender address, these email clients require SPF before approving your email address.
+For a whitelisting of your sender address, these email clients need SPF before approving your email address.